Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Corona, California Ranked
+Top Grease Trap Cleaning Companies in Corona, California Ranked

 For restaurant owners and food service operators in Corona, maintaining your grease interceptor is a critical and legally mandated part of doing business.
 The City of Corona enforces strict regulations under its Municipal Code to prevent fats, oils, and grease (FOG) from entering the public sewer system, where they can cause costly blockages and environmental damage.
 Compliance isn't optional; it involves regular pumping by certified professionals, meticulous record-keeping, and adherence to specific design standards.
 This guide outlines the essential requirements, best practices, and local considerations for effective grease trap and grease interceptor maintenance in Corona, helping you avoid violations and keep your kitchen running smoothly.